Msaghu/SCA-Cloud-School-Application/README.md

 What is a Docker image?

-Installing Docker on local machine:
+Check if Docker is installed on local machine:
 `docker`

 To check the docker version, run